 (ii) comply with all financial assurance regulations set forth by VDEQ, including the maintenance of prescribed financial test ratios and/or the payment of funds or provision of other financial assurances; and

-(iii) maintain and, upon request, provide to VDEQ and/or the County, records of Company’s compliance with such financial assurance requirements; and.
+(iii) maintain and, upon request, provide to VDEQ records of Company’s compliance with such financial assurance requirements; and.

 (iv) on an annual basis, permit the County, or its third party consultants, to conduct a review of the sufficiency of such financial assurances; and, in the event the County, as a result of such review, determines that such financial assurances are inadequate, Company shall, within ninety (90) days of such determination, increase its financial assurance mechanism to the satisfaction of the County.

-(b) Throughout the Term, Company shall maintain a performance bond in an amount that is sufficient, as determined by the County, to enforce Company’s obligations under this Agreement (the “Performance Bond”).
-The County shall have the right to review and approve, or require adjustment to, the Performance Bond on an annual basis throughout the Term.
-The Performance Bond shall be issued by an entity or an institution approved by the County.
-Company shall promptly cooperate and assist with any request by the County to withdraw funds from the Performance Bond in order to satisfy Company’s obligations hereunder.
-In the event that any federal or state agency or authority shall require Company to maintain a similar Performance Bond for the Landfill during the Term, Company may submit the Performance Bond for satisfaction of such requirements and the County shall agree to reasonable modifications of the Performance Bond, provided its rights are not materially reduced thereby.
+(b) Throughout the Term, Company shall maintain a performance bond in an amount that is sufficient, as determined by VDEQ to enforce Company’s obligations (the “Performance Bond”).

 8.2.
 Landfill Closure.
 Company shall conduct the closure of the Landfill (the “Closure”) in compliance with all applicable Laws, including, without limitation, 9VAC20-81- 160Governmental Requirements.
 Company shall provide its closure plan (as may be reasonably amended to comply with applicable Law Governmental Requirements or take into consideration any changes permitted hereunder) to the County no less than two one (21) years year prior to the anticipated closure of the Landfill.